JoshSimon/rocket-preliminary-design-tool/README.md

 #### general dependencies
 ![dragForceGeneral](./images/dragForceGeneral.PNG)

-The drag force equals the rocket's drag coefficient times the stagnating pressure (which equals the subtraction of the total pressure and static pressure) and the area of the rocket which "facing the wind" (area facing the stream of fluid).
+The drag force equals the rocket's drag coefficient times the stagnating (or dynamic) pressure (which equals the total pressure minus static pressure) and the area of the rocket which "facing the wind" (area facing the stream of fluid).

+##### stagnating pressure
 The stagnating pressure is directly related to the fluids velocity and density.
 The velocity is time-related and the density decreases over the altitude.
 Both parameters will be necessary for the calculation.

 ![stagnationPressure](./images/stagnationPressure.PNG)

+##### drag coefficient
 The drag coefficient is usually determined with wind canal tests of a modal rocket.
 In the code it will be set to a default value of 0.3 with subsonic speeds and 0.5 supersonic.
 It only depends on the nose shape and the possible aerodynamic stabilizers facing the fluid.

 ![dragCoefficientOfNoses](./images/dragCoefficientOfNoses.jpg)